umer480/kubernetes/debug-container.md

 ps aux
 ```

-# change "1" to the PID of the Nginx process, if necessary
+# Change "1" to the PID of the Nginx process, if necessary

 ```bash
 head /proc/1/root/etc/nginx/nginx.conf